29 Must-Do’s in Beautiful Sedona, Arizona

 9. Hike to the summit of Doe Mountain*

-Doe Mountain is one of Sedona’s most underrated hikes.
-It’s really a shame that so many tourists miss out on this spectacular gem which features some of the most outstanding views of them all.
-A moderate 400 foot climb leads you to a mesa where you will be able to explore diverse plant life, search for wildlife tracks, and enjoy bird’s eye views of the stunning red rock landscapes.
+A moderate 400 foot climb over a 0.7 mile hike leads you to a mesa where you will be able to explore diverse plant life, search for wildlife tracks, and enjoy bird’s eye views of the stunning red rock landscapes.
 From Doe’s Summit, you really feel as if you are on top of the world.
-By far, this is one of the top spots in town for photographers.
 It’s crazy how little traffic this trail receives and even moreso how little effort is required to access such world-class views!
+I have to say that this one is a bit scary for those afraid of heights with many very high drop offs.

 10. Challenge yourself to 13 creek crossings via the West Fork

 The West Fork trail is one of the most used trails within the Coconino National Forest.
-During fall foliage season and the summer season, it’s almost impossible to find a parking spot after 10am or so.
-With 13 fun & challenging creek crossings, plenty of leafy trees, and even some fall foliage, it’s no wonder so many flock here first.
-Being located in Oak Creek Canyon, West Fork is home to a diverse variety of plant life which you will not see anywhere else in Sedona.
-Also this trail sees some of the best fall foliage in the state.
+During fall foliage and the summer season, it’s almost impossible to find a parking spot after 10am or so.
+With 13 fun & challenging creek crossings, plenty of leafy trees, and even some fall foliage, I am not surprised so many Phoenix locals com up in droves.
+It’s also a lot cooler so it makes sense.

 To ensure parking, you must get here really early.
 Therefore, I recommend stopping for a fantastic breakfast and coffee at Indian Gardens, which not only opens early, but is also conveniently located just down the road.
 The hike is longish at 3.5 miles each way, however, very flat, relaxing, and beautiful the entire way.
 Plus, it’s very shady, making it a nice “escape the summer heat” option.